Awesome post…I wish we could be more like this with people…

 Unwanted children…that’s what they called them.
 I never thought of my newfound friends in that regard.
 We played on the large iron swings, and ran through the fields just the same as my friends at home.
 The children were loved and well adjusted, a far cry from the horror stories about orphanages in the media today.
 I remember stories of the mountaineers leaving children to the door of the orphanage during the night, especially during the depression years.
 They had no means of feeding their families, yet loved their children and wanted for them a better life.
 At the orphanage, instead of a mountain shack, they were placed under a roof with heat on their feet.
 The children were fed, schooled, and definitely loved.

 I have not returned to the tranquil valley in the Appalachians since the sisters passed away.
 Often, I consider taking my own children to the place which holds a few very dear memories for me.
 They need to experience the natural tranquility of the bottom land near Holly Creek, to experience the joy of giving love to those who have so much to give back.
 I cannot give this priceless heritage to my children for the Bethany Children’s Home we knew no longer exists.
 Government red tape forced the orphanage to close in the 1980’s.
-The home then became a private boarding school, leaving the mountaineers to fend for themselves or depend on government handouts.
-My children will see Bethany only through my eyes when I reminisce on my own experience.
+The home then became a private Christian school in 1986, leaving the mountaineers to fend for themselves or depend on government handouts.
+My children will see the orphanage only through my eyes when I reminisce on my own experience.
 I often wonder, since Great-grandma is gone, since Aunt Mildred is gone, and since the home where so much love abounded is gone, who will take care of the orphans?